3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 Kiyomizu-dera Temple

-Assuming you’re coming from Tokyo, scurry off the shinkansen and head over to one of the oldest shrines for your introduction to Kyoto, Japan provided by a MagicalTrip walking tour of Kiyomizu-dera and the surrounding area.
-We had more than enough time to leave the train station, check into our hotel, and arrive promptly at the meeting point for the 9:00 AM tour start, so you should be able to drop your bags off before beginning the tour.
+Scurry off the shinkansen from Tokyo and head to one of the oldest shrines for an introduction to Kyoto, Japan provided by a MagicalTrip walking tour of Kiyomizu-dera and the surrounding area.
+I had more than enough time to leave the station, check into my hotel, and arrive promptly at the meeting point for the 9:00 AM start, so you should be able to drop your bags off before beginning the tour.

-We met our lovely guide Hide outside the Yasaka Shrine, who little did we know would become our adopted Japanese grandfather by the end of the tour!
-MagicalTrip provides local, English-speaking guides and thus we were fortunate enough to learn the history of Kyoto’s most famous shrines from a native who’s grown up in the area!
-Inside the shrine dating back to 656 AD, Hide pointed out a subsidiary shrine paying homage to the deity of love and matchmaking, providing my single travel companion a few hundred yen to make an offering in a Japanese ritual of worship.
+I met our lovely guide Hide outside the Yasaka Shrine, who would become our adopted Japanese grandfather by the end of the tour!
+MagicalTrip provides local, English-speaking guides and thus I was fortunate enough to learn the history of Kyoto’s most famous shrines from a native who’s grown up in the area!
+Inside the shrine dating back to 656 AD, Hide pointed out a subsidiary paying homage to the deity of love and matchmaking, providing my single companion a few hundred yen to make an offering in a Japanese ritual of worship.

-We continued making our way through the shrine on a regrettably rainy morning, with Hide pointing out the names of fundraising donors inscribed on paper lanterns, which we had just assumed were pretty decorations!
+Continuing through the shrine on a regrettably rainy morning, Hide pointed out the names of donors inscribed on paper lanterns, which I had assumed were just pretty decorations!
 We then strolled through the narrow streets of Japan's old capital, peppering Hide with endless questions that he happily answered.
-Our next stop was the vibrant Yasaka Koshin-do, where worshippers write their wishes on colorful balls and hang them on the temple.
+Our next stop was the vibrant Yasaka Koshin-do, where worshippers write wishes on colorful balls and hang them on the temple.
 Similar to castles and churches in Europe, after a few days in Japan all the shrines and temples will start to run together—but this was by far the most unique prayer method we saw!

-Traversing the quaint area of Kiyomizu-zaka, you’ll feel as if you’ve traveled back to ancient times where the traditional feel of Kyoto comes alive.
-Here you’ll pass historic teahouses, sweet shops, and Japanese dried food shtores as maiko and geiko glide by.
-Along the way your guide will snap photos for you at must-see spots—including in front of the Yasaka Pagoda—which you’ll receive via email at the end of the day.
+Traversing quaint Kiyomizu-zaka, you’ll travel back to ancient times where the traditional feel of Kyoto comes alive.
+Pass historic teahouses, sweet shops, and Japanese dried food stores as maiko and geiko glide by.
+Along the way your guide will snap photos at must-see spots—including the Yasaka Pagoda—which you’ll receive via email at the end of the day.

-Upon saying goodbye to this incredible view, your guide will escort you to the final stop of your morning tour — an authentic Japanese tea ceremony where you’ll make and enjoy your own matcha!
+Upon saying goodbye to this incredible view, your guide will escort you to the final stop of the morning tour—an authentic Japanese tea ceremony where you’ll make matcha!

 Tea Ceremony Nagomi

-As the birthplace and spiritual home of the Japanese tea ceremony, Kyoto promises an unparalleled matcha-drinking experience—which in this case is provided by Tea Ceremony Nagomi.
-The bitter powder used is sourced from Gion Tsujiri, a tea provider with a history of over 150 years in Kyoto, and due to its sharp taste Japanese sweets are provided alongside the beverage.
-These exclusive dry sweets come from Kiyomizu-dera and reflect the current blooming flora of the season — which in our case was green maple leaves!
+As the birthplace of the Japanese tea ceremony, Kyoto promises an unparalleled matcha-drinking experience—which in this case is offered by Tea Ceremony Nagomi.
+The bitter powder is sourced from Gion Tsujiri, a tea manufacturer with over 150 years in Kyoto, and due to its sharp taste Japanese sweets are provided alongside the beverage.
+These exclusive dry sweets come from Kiyomizu-dera and reflect the current blooming flora of the season—which in my case was green maple leaves!

 Lunch - Ramen Sugichiyo

-Inside, you’ll find quite a simple menu with two ramen variations, including a broth comprised of chicken and pork bone, back fat, and soy sauce.
-This ramen can be topped with additions like green onions and boiled eggs, while a few side dishes are available to order as well.
-From our sunken kotatsu table, we dug into fried rice alongside our ramen as we felt the warm re-enter our fingers and toes.
+Inside, find a simple menu with two ramen variations using a broth comprised of chicken and pork bone, back fat, and soy sauce.
+This ramen can be topped with additions like green onions and boiled eggs, while a few side dishes are available as well.
+From our sunken kotatsu table, we dug into fried rice alongside the ramen while feeling warmth re-enter our fingers and toes.

 Nishiki Market

-Since we had already eaten lunch—and been to an abundance of street food markets by this point—we focused our sights on the various souvenir and sweet shops scattered throughout the vibrant atmosphere.
-Our first stop was the Sugi Honey Shop, where we were drawn in by free samples of sugary honey concoctions blended with natural fruit juices.
+Since I had already eaten—and visited an abundance of street food markets by this point—I focused our sights on the various souvenir and sweet shops scattered throughout the vibrant atmosphere.
+First was the Sugi Honey Shop, where I was drawn in by free samples of sugary honey concoctions blended with natural fruit juices.

-We were almost tempted to follow that up with their hive honey soft-serve, topped with a juicy piece of honeycomb, but instead satisfied our sweet tooth with taiyaki—which are essentially fish-shaped baked goods with a waffle consistency—from Nishiki Ichiha who sources these delicious sea creatures from Mamemono-to-Taiyaki, a popular sweets shop in Arashiyama.
+I was almost tempted to follow that up with their hive honey soft-serve, topped with a juicy piece of honeycomb, but instead satisfied my sweet tooth with taiyaki—fish-shaped waffles—from Nishiki Ichiha who sources these delicious sea creatures from Mamemono-to-Taiyaki, a popular sweets shop in Arashiyama.

-To top off our immersion into the local culture, we popped into Kyonishiki Kanzashiya Wargo in search of kanzashi, or Japanese hair ornaments which function similarly to French twist hair pins.
-The kind ladies in the store were extremely knowledgeable about the usage of these hair fasteners and taught us how to easily create our own updos with only a single pin!
+To top off this culturally immersive afternoon, I popped into Kyonishiki Kanzashiya Wargo in search of kanzashi, or Japanese hair ornaments which function similarly to French twist hair pins.
+The kind employees were extremely knowledgeable about the usage of these hair fasteners and taught us how to create updos with only a single pin!

 Samurai Kenbu Theater

-We left Nishiki Market just in time walking 21 minutes to make our interactive samurai school excursion, returning back the way we came over the Kamo River to reach Gion.
-Hosted at the Samurai Kenbu Theater, we began our evening watching a sword performance known as kenbu, or a traditional Japanese stage art that utilizes katanas and folding fans to accompany poem voiceovers primarily written by samurai.
+Hosted at the Samurai Kenbu Theater, the evening began with a sword performance known as kenbu, or a traditional Japanese stage art utilizing katanas and folding fans to accompany poem voiceovers written by samurai.
 These performances provided feudal samurai warriors with courage and a focus point for their mental concentration prior to gearing up for battle.

-With the entire performance broken up into smaller acts, in each subsequent session you’ll witness graceful, stylized sword handling movements in successive displays of fencing techniques paired with delicate folding fans which imitate various elements of the natural world.
-While this show was quite entertaining on its own, your appreciation for the performers’ tact will grow exponentially once it’s your turn to attempt vigorously drawing the long, heavy swords.
+While this was quite entertaining on its own, your appreciation for the performers’ tact will grow exponentially once it’s your turn to attempt vigorously drawing the long, heavy swords.

-This was without a doubt the most fun thing we did as one of the top cultural experiences in Kyoto for first-time visitors—I mean, who doesn’t want to dress up and swing a sword around—so I cannot recommend this activity and the highly-skilled kenbu swordsmen who led it enough!
+This was the most fun thing I did as one of the top cultural experiences in Kyoto for first-time visitors—I mean, who doesn’t want to dress up and swing a sword around—so I can’t recommend this activity and the highly-skilled kenbu swordsmen who led it enough!

 Dinner - Sushiiwa Kyoto